haspadarZ-padMensku/node-CRUD-API/README.md

 ## How to run

+1. Clone this repo
+2. Use development branch

 To run the app in development mode you should run following commands in your terminal:

 - `npm run start:dev`